 On the day you're going to eat the salad, quickly add the protein you've made ahead of time (chicken, meat, tofu, tempeh, etc) on top along with any toppings like sprouts, cheese, chopped nuts, seeds, olives, croutons or dried fruit, and any of the more perishable toppings like chopped tomatoes, berries, sprouts, and avocado.

 With a little bit of prep time you'll be enjoying yummy, healthy salads all week long!

-5 Make-Ahead Salad Ideas to Get You Started
+15 Make-Ahead Salad Ideas to Get You Started

 Need some inspiration?
 Try these make-ahead combos for your first salad-filled week.